Conducting a programming exercise consists of 7 steps distributed among

 If static code analysis is enabled and issues are found in the template/solution result, instructors should improve the template/solution or disable the rule, which produced the unwanted/unimportant issue.

-You can review differences between the template and solution repositories.
 The comparison allows you to review the changes students are expected to make to the exercise template to solve the exercise.

 On exercise import, Artemis copies the repositories, build plans, interactive problem statement, and grading configuration from the imported exercise.